navidmafi/SimpleTime/README.md

 ## SimpleTime
+# DEPRECATED.
+Also this code it literal crap please do not judge me based on it lol

 ![bn1](https://user-images.githubusercontent.com/46371349/134331498-d6ebbce8-a5f6-45e4-be47-faf562de1d80.png)

 A simple cross-platform timer and stopwatch app with modern design in mind.
 Using [Neutralino JS](https://neutralino.js.org).
 Bugs are expected, May not be used in production.